 Can an employer still owe a transition payment after a justified instant dismissal?
 The law states that a transition payment is not owed if the employee acted seriously culpable.
 Instant dismissal requires an urgent cause, but it is imaginable that the employee cannot be blamed for that cause in every case.

-Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for May 2018.
+Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for November 2018.

-Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for April 2018.
+Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for October 2018.